 But what does it look like to allow Jesus to walk alongside us in our painful places, to allow him to weep with us, to share in our sorrow and suffering?
 What does it look like to slow down the “I-want-healing-now” place in our spirit that clamors for attention and a quick resolution?
 Can we slow down enough to show him the places of our greatest wounding, the pieces of our broken hearts, so he can carefully and lovingly put them back together?

-But the body and soul wouldn’t have it…
+But the body and soul won’t have it…

 Crying to be heard and seen and felt and recognized, our bodies and souls have lashed out in a thousand different ways… pleading for our pain to be acknowledged.